thehummingbird/PotatoDetectorYolo/README.md

 The folder "inference" consists of - *main.py, yolo_detector.py, yolov3_testing.cfg, yolov3_training.weights, test.mp4, and out folder*

 * *main.py -* main file to run for inference
 * *yolo_detector.py -* yolov3 model which takes weights and config and has an API detect which takes frames and returns results from yolo.
-The model is abstracted out from main.py so that it can ideally be used for other objects as well, depening on weights and name of the classes(object) passed
+The model is abstracted out from main.py so that it can ideally be used for other objects as well, depending on weights and name of the classes(object) passed
 * *yolov3_testing.cfg -* config file for the model
 * *yolov3_training.weights -* weights obtained from training on colab
 * *test.mp4 -* Video used for inference